Vitruvian-AI/LinkUs/README.md

 •	Can see how popular a specific event may be by looking at the attendance list
 •	Get notified when friend marks as going to an event
 •	Users will have personal profile where they can connect with other people who have similar interests
+•	Can subscribe to personalized email newsletter that provides week outlook for performers at local venues

 ## Revenue Stream
 **What does a membership look like?**